mbaeumer/mbaeumer.github.io/_posts/2023-01-13-pimp-your-ppt.markdown

 ![](/assets/pimp-ppt/04-image-vertical-stretched-small.png)

 One solution can be to put another image behind your actual image.
 Then you can stretch the background image and make it, for example, a bit blurry.<br>
-In that way you do not need to stretch your image and you can guide your audience to focus on the relevant things:
+In that way you do not need to stretch your image and you can guide your audience to focus on the relevant things:<br>
 ![](/assets/pimp-ppt/05-image-vertical-blurred-background-small.png)

 How to do it: